Guide to shared apartments in Germany for expats

 Finding a Shared Apartment in Germany

-This guide covers everything you actually need to know about finding a shared apartment in Germany in 2026.
-Whether you are searching for flatmates in Germany for the first time, coming as a student, or relocating for work, the process has some specific quirks that are worth understanding before you start applying.
-We will go through the best platforms, how to write a strong application, what landlords and existing flatmates look for, the legal side of subletting and Anmeldung, and what life in a flatshare actually looks like day to day.
+This guide covers everything that actually matters when searching for a shared apartment in Germany in 2026.
+Whether you’re a student, a professional relocating for work, or an expat arriving with no local contacts, the WG search has specific quirks worth understanding before you send your first application.
+We’ll go through the best platforms, how to write an application that stands out, what existing flatmates look for during the notorious WG-Casting (flatmate interview), the legal side of subletting and Anmeldung, and what daily life in a German flatshare actually looks like.

 finding-shared-apartment-germany overview